ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 keywords: ballerina, programming language, openapi, open api, restful api
 permalink: /learn/openapi-tool/
 active: openapi-tool
-intro: OpenAPI contract is a specification that creates a RESTFUL contract for APIs by detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
+intro: The OpenAPI contract is a specification that creates a RESTful contract for APIs by detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
 Ballerina Swan Lake supports the OpenAPI contract version 3.0.0 onwards.
 ---

 Ballerina OpenAPI tool makes it easy for you to start the development of a service documented in an OpenAPI contract in Ballerina by generating a Ballerina service and client skeletons.
 It enables you to take the code-first API design approach by generating an OpenAPI contract for the given service implementation.